Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Computational aspects

 \section{Computational aspects}

 In this section, we investigate (i) the complexity of computing the join-span of a family of treegrams in the lattice of cliquegrams and in the lattice of facegrams, respectively, and the (ii) complexity of computing the mergegram for these cases.
-As we describe in the Table \ref{tab:overview_algorithms}, we have two different classes of inputs (the top one which is motivated by phylogenetic reconstruction and the bottom one which is motivated by TDA) for which we want to compute the mergegrams of the respective cliquegram or facegram structures.
+As we describe in the Figure \ref{tab:overview_algorithms}, we have two different classes of inputs (the top one which is motivated by phylogenetic reconstruction and the bottom one which is motivated by TDA) for which we want to compute the mergegrams of the respective cliquegram or facegram structures.
 In the following, we will either describe how to pass along each arrow and what to be careful of or give pseudo-code for the computations.
 As can be seen, there are 4 different paths to be taken from the inputs to their mergegrams.

+For both cliquegram and facegram, we provide two (slightly) different algorithms.
+The second algorithms both focus on using the matrix representation to compute birth and death times directly and independently from other steps in the iteration throught the critical values.
+Thus, those can be more readily adapted in a parallel and somewhat distributed framework of computations in the future.

-In the case of cliquegram we exploit the representation via a phylogenetic network for computational efficiency, i.e. a $n\times n$-matrix for $n$ being the number of common taxa, since there exists a one-to-one correspondence due to Prop.~\ref{prop:equivalence}.
+In the case of cliquegram we exploit the representation via a phylogenetic network for computational efficiency, i.e. a $n\times n$-matrix for $n$ being the number of common taxa, since there exists a one-to-one correspondence due to \textit{Prop.~\ref{prop:equivalence}}.
 Furthermore, the different values in the matrix correspond to the different values in the critical set of the associated cliquegram.

-For facegrams such a representation via matrices does not exist, and we use the face-sets with their respective filtration values.
+For facegrams such a representation via matrices does not exist, and we need to use the face-sets with their respective filtration values.
+In the case of the join-facegram of a family of treegrams, we can speed-up computation using the fact that the information of maximal faces is completely encoded in the treegrams, see \textit{Alg.~\ref{alg:join_tree_facegram}}.
+Using the information of the associated ultranetworks of the treegrams, we can compute it differently, as done in \textit{Alg.~\ref{alg:join_tree_facegram_second}}.